cjerdonek/groome/README.md

 * Store Groome templates in repositories with names prefixed by `groome-` (for example `groome-python-script` for a project template for a Python script).
-* Name the project structure directory `project`, the partials directory `partials`, and the lambda directory `lambdas`.
+* Name the structure directory `structure`, the partials directory `partials`, and the lambda directory `lambdas`.
 * For documentation purposes, provide a sample context by providing a configuration file named `sample.json` or `sample.yaml`.
 The file should